Crecker2/study/_posts/2018-10-17-midterm-study-guide.md

 Populists appeal to the public by being anti-establishment.
 They frame the government as the enemy of the people, and create an us vs. them of the people vs. the government.
 Populists frequently invent qualifiers to describe when someone is part of their group or not: _are you a **real** American, or a **fake** one?_ Nationalism rose in Europe due to corruption in many European nations.
 Economic crises in nations like Italy also fueled public panic and desire for a savior to step in and fix it all (Italy elected its own version of Trump during the last election cycle).
 ## What makes a good speech?

-There are a few key rhetorical devices that make good speeches.
+There are a few key rhetorical devices that make for good speeches.
 Chiefly, the use of negative space and pauses can make or break speech delivery.
 In addition, here are a few runner-ups:
   * Use of the tricolon device: things always sound better in 3s.
 Good things, bad things, decent things; three is the way to go.
-See what I did there?
   * [Chiasmus](https://en.wikipedia.org/wiki/Chiasmus)
   * Use of repetition
   * Using imagery effectively